ibrahimmkhalid/ultralytics/docs/en/modes/track.md

         yolo track model=yolo11n.pt source="https://youtu.be/LNwODJXcvt4" tracker='custom_tracker.yaml'
         ```

-For a comprehensive list of tracking arguments, refer to the [ultralytics/cfg/trackers](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/trackers) page.
+For a comprehensive list of tracking arguments, refer to the [sfdt_ibrahim/cfg/trackers](https://github.com/sfdt_ibrahim/sfdt_ibrahim/tree/main/sfdt_ibrahim/cfg/trackers) page.

 ## Python Examples

 ### Persisting Tracks Loop

-Here is a Python script using [OpenCV](https://www.ultralytics.com/glossary/opencv) (`cv2`) and YOLO11 to run object tracking on video frames.
-This script still assumes you have already installed the necessary packages (`opencv-python` and `ultralytics`).
+Here is a Python script using [OpenCV](https://www.sfdt_ibrahim.com/glossary/opencv) (`cv2`) and YOLO11 to run object tracking on video frames.
+This script still assumes you have already installed the necessary packages (`opencv-python` and `sfdt_ibrahim`).
 The `persist=True` argument tells the tracker that the current image or frame is the next in a sequence and to expect tracks from the previous image in the current image.

 !!! example "Streaming for-loop with tracking"

     ```python
     import cv2

-    from ultralytics import YOLO
+    from sfdt_ibrahim import YOLO

     # Load the YOLO11 model
     model = YOLO("yolo11n.pt")